qkzk/fm/development.md

 - Either follow the symbolic destination to a folder with <right> or enter the real path with <o>
 - New shell expansion usable in config, cli-config or shell command: %x expands to the flagged files or the selection if no file is flagged.
 - Preview CSV files with columns.
 Tries to determine the delimiter by counting occurrences of the delimiter character.
+- Text selection within fm.
+Use Alt+a to enter text selection mode.
+Move the cursor and press Alt+a again to start selecting.
+Every rendered text is copied to clipboard.

 ##### Bugfixes